avidbiscuit/ait-wiki/content/mechanics/artron.md

 ![Artron Collector Panel Recipe](images/artron/panel-recipe.png)

-To use it, simply hold the item in your hand while in a rift chunk, and it will drain the chunk.
+To use it, simply hold the item in your hand while and `right-click` the Artron Collecter Block and it will slowly drain the block.
-To fill up your tardis with it, crouch right-click the console.
+To fill up your tardis with it, `crouch right-click` the console.

 ## Artron Collector Block
 It is crafted with this recipe: